deepak-poc/testingreadme/pcg.md

 ### `stale.yml`

 **Description:**
-Automatically marks and closes stale PRs after inactivity.
+This reusable workflow automatically monitors and flags stale pull requests.
+It runs on a daily schedule, and marks PRs as stale if they’ve had no activity for 15 days, helping maintain an active and clean development workflow.

 **Usage:**
-Runs daily via scheduled cron job.
+This workflow runs automatically based on a cron schedule.
+It is not meant to be manually triggered or called via workflow_call.

 **Inputs:**
-_None_
+This workflow does not require any inputs.

 **Secrets:**
 _None_

 **Highlights:**
-- Labels PRs as stale after 15 days
+- Automatically detects and marks stale PRs after 15 days of inactivity.
+- Adds a "Stale" label and comments on the PR with a warning message.
-- Closes PRs after 1 additional day
+- Closes stale PRs 1 day after being marked stale.
 - Skips if comments or updates are made

 ---